MaxIV-KitsControls/lib-maxiv-dsconfig/README.md

 ### json2tango

-This tool reads a JSON file (or from stdout if no filename is given), validates it and (optionally) configures a Tango database accordingly.
-By default, it will only check the current DB state and print out what actions would be performed, without changing anything.
+This tool reads a JSON file (or from stdout if no filename is given), validates it and, optionally, configures a Tango database accordingly.
+By default, it will only check the current DB state, compare, and print out what actions would be performed, without changing anything.
 This should always be the first step, in order to catch errors before they are permanently written to the DB.

     $ json2tango config.json

 Inspect the output of this command carefully.
-Lines in red means removal, green additions and yellow changes.
-Also the old and new values are printed.
+Things in red means removal, green additions and yellow changes.
 Note that properties are stored as lists of strings in the DB, so don't be confused by the fact that your numeric properties turn up as strings.

 [Pro-tip: if you're unsure of what's going on, it's a good idea to inspect the output of the `-d` argument (see below) before doing any non-trivial changes.
 It's usually less readable than the normal diff output, but garanteed to be accurate.]

-A summary of the numbers of different database operations is printed.
-This should be useful to double check, usually you should have a good idea of e.g. how many devices should be added, etc.
+A summary of the numbers of different database operations is printed at the end.
+This should be useful to double check, usually you have a good idea of e.g. how many devices should be added, etc.

 Once you're convinced that the actions are correct, add the "-w" flag to the command line (this can be at the end or anywhere).
 Now the command will actually perform the actions in the Tango DB.

 For safety and convenience, the program also writes the previous DB state that was changed into a temp JSON file (this is the same as the output of the -d flag).
-It should be possible to undo the changes made by swapping your input JSON file with the temp file (this is a new feature that is not tested for many cases so don't rely on it.)
+It should, in principle, be possible to undo the changes made by swapping your input JSON file with the temp file.
+This is a new feature that is not tested for many cases so don't rely on it.

 Note that the tool in principle only concerns itself with the server instances defined in your JSON file.
 All other servers in the DB are left untouched.
 The exception is if your JSON contains devices that already exist in the DB, but in different servers.
 The devices will be moved to the new servers, and if any of the original servers become empty of devices, they will be removed.
 There is currently no other way to remove a server with dsconfig.